Age of consent by country

-The age of consent is the age at which a person is considered to be legally competent to consent to sexual acts and is thus the minimum age of a person with whom another person is legally permitted to engage in sexual activity.
+The age of consent is the age at which a person is considered to be legally competent to consent to sexual acts and is thus the minimum age of a person who is with whom another person is legally permitted to engage in sexual activity.
 The distinguishing aspect of the age of consent laws is that the person below the minimum age is regarded as the victim, and their sex partner is regarded as the offender, unless both are underage.